Bloemendaal: Local government

+Since January 2009 Bennebroek, until then a separate municipality, became a part of Bloemendaal.

 Railway connections

-Bloemendaal has a railway station - Bloemendaal railway station.
-There are two other stations in the municipality of Bloemendaal - Overveen and Heemstede-Aerdenhout.
+The municipality has two railway stations: Bloemendaal (on the municipal border with Haarlem) and Overveen.
+Both are served by Nederlandse Spoorwegen (NS) regional services (Sprinter).

 Sports

-Bloemendaal is home to one of the country's most famous field hockey clubs, HC Bloemendaal.
-The men's first team competes for the Dutch Hoofdklasse (top league) title nearly every year.
+Bloemendaal is home to one of the country's leading field hockey clubs, HC Bloemendaal.
+The men's first team competes for the Dutch Hoofdklasse (top league) title most years.

 Thijsse's Hof

 In 1925 Thijsse's Hof (the Garden of Thijsse) was created.
 It was the first wildlife garden in the Netherlands.
-It was gifted to Jac.
+It was given to Jac.
 P. Thijsse at the occasion of his 60th birthday.
 The garden still exists today.

+National heritage sites

+The town of Bloemendaal has 125 listings in the register of rijksmonuments.